siriusctrl/UniPublic/eodp/README.md

     - motivation: it's a systematical way to implement dimensionality reduction which is much better than doing it manually
     - PCA Idea: find the new axis line with the largest variance among data
     - not much infomation lost when drop pc2 in 2D plot since it contains the least variance
+    - disadvantage: can lose much information without care; takes too long for large dataset
+    - Second Principal Component: orthogonal to the first, capture as much of the rest variability as possible

 ------
 ## LECTURE 11 AND 12: CORRELATION